aldebaran/wooqi/README.md

 * There is a *test sequences* database, where each sequence is composed of one or several test steps picked from the *test steps* database.
-* There are some *common tools* (custom python classes or functions) and *fixtures* (introduced by pytest) which all can be used by any test step.
+* There are some *common tools* (custom python classes or functions) and *fixtures* which all can be used by any test step.
 * Users can execute a single test sequence with a single command line.
 * All reports and logs of test sequences are saved in a common *reports* database.